llpeterson/congestion/avoidance.md

 thereby making a drop increasingly likely as the time since the last drop increases.
 This makes closely spaced drops relatively less likely than widely spaced drops.
-This extra step in calculating `P` was introduced by the inventorsof RED when they observed that, without it, the packet drops were not well distributed in time but instead tended to occur in clusters.
+This extra step in calculating `P` was introduced by the inventors of RED when they observed that, without it, the packet drops were not well distributed in time but instead tended to occur in clusters.
 Because packet arrivals from a certain connection are likely to arrive in bursts, this clustering of drops is likely to cause